Matrix Decomposition and Applications: QR Decomposition

-\begin{enumerate} \item \textbf{Reduced}: $\bQ$ is $m\times n$ with orthonormal columns and $\bR$ is an $n\times n$ upper triangular matrix which is known as the \textbf{reduced QR decomposition}; \item \textbf{Full}: $\bQ$ is $m\times m$ with orthonormal columns and $\bR$ is an $m\times n$ upper triangular matrix which is known as the \textbf{full QR decomposition}.
-If further restrict the upper triangular matrix to be a square matrix, the full QR decomposition can be denoted as
+where \begin{enumerate} \item \textbf{Reduced}: $\bQ$ is an $m\times n$ matrix with orthonormal columns, and $\bR$ is an $n\times n$ upper triangular matrix, known as the \textit{reduced QR decomposition} or \textit{economy} QR decomposition; \item \textbf{Full}: $\bQ$ is an $m\times m$ matrix with orthonormal columns, and $\bR$ is an $m\times n$ upper triangular matrix, known as the \textit{full QR decomposition}.
+If the upper triangular matrix is further restricted to be square, the full QR decomposition can be expressed as: